Demand management measures

 |2017-18||JULY17, JAN18||January 2017||JULY13, JAN14, JULY14, JAN15, JULY15, JAN16|

-NERC wrote to individual research organisations in February to confirm their data over the six-grant rounds - July 2012 to Jan 2015 inclusive - and to outline the quotas for research organisations that fail to meet the 20 per cent success rate threshold.
+NERC wrote to individual research organisations in February to confirm their data over the six-grant rounds - July 2013 to January 2016 inclusive - and to outline the quotas for research organisations that fail to meet the 20% success rate threshold.

 How can multi-organisational collaborative proposals be submitted?